jnunez03/KaggleVisualization/README.md

 __________________________________________________________________________________________________________________
 # UPDATE 1.0!
 (3/10/2018) Fixed Variable!
 I was able to fix my variable.
 So now I can look deeper into each job title such as teachers, firefighters, police, etc., and do further analysis.
 I could check for difference in pay vs experience working as well as distributions of pay for specific job titles, etc..
+## How I took a subset of the data...
+- My subset: Employees paid annually, data registered in 2017, with starting work dates from 2000 to 2017.
 ## Analyzing Teacher Data!
 Let's see how the pay is distributed based on years of experience!
 ![teacherbase](https://user-images.githubusercontent.com/23710841/37249735-f15f532e-24ba-11e8-99f8-691e3e7040de.png)